-- Platform model number
+- Platform serial number Platform model number

-- Scale capacity
+- Primary weight unit Scale capacity

 - Load cell shift values for all cells

-- Calibration weight unit

-- Scale increment size
+- Scale increment size Calibration weight unit

-- Load cell calibration zero counts
+- Load cell calibration zero counts.

 The IND570 has the ability to read this stored System Configuration Data and use it to create a usable, basic weighing system without applying test weights during initial installation.
 This IND570 feature, known as Restore Scale Data, is intended for use when a new PowerDeck floor scale and new IND570 POWERCELL terminal are combined and will be commissioned on-site, in the following scenarios: